SEC a stumbling block in banks' forex guilty pleas: sources

 If the parent companies of U.S.-based JPMorgan and Citigroup plead guilty as planned, it would be the first time in decades that a major American financial institution has done so.

-Separately, the Wall Street Journal reported on Thursday night that the U.S. Justice Department voided a 2012 settlement with UBS related to interest-rate rigging.

-Citing current and former government officials, it said the negotiations were expected to result in deals next week in which UBS would pay a fine of about $200 million and plead guilty to allegations that its traders manipulated the London interbank offered rate, or Libor, before 2012.

 (Reporting by Karen Freifeld, Sarah N. Lynch and Soyoung Kim.
-Editing by Andre Grenon and Ken Wills)
+Editing by Andre Grenon)